 A business plan needs to be lean and agile, making it easy to use for you.
 It also makes it easy to peruse for your audience, who likely don’t have all the time in the world.
 So summarizing information where ever possible is a must.

 Information like amortization schedules that are excluded from the body of the business plan can be added here.
 This way, your audience can get to the meat of the matter fast, but refer to the details if they need them without having to inquire with you.

 Your business documents such as registration documents and tax certificates can also be included for easy access if needed.
 Just remember that you may be limited in restricting access to your business plan, so don’t overshare.
 Some documents can be understandably available on request.

 Growing up, an immortal story was of how Bill Gates started Microsoft from his parents’ garage.
 It’s with good reason too, back then, starting and growing a successful business was no stroll in the park.
 It was even more challenging if all you had was a bright idea and your determination.

-It’s no easy feat though.
-The mortality of small businesses is even higher as more brave the unknown to become legend.
+It’s no easy feat, though.
+The mortality of small businesses is even higher as more brave the unknown to become legends.

 Armed with a good business plan though, you too can realise your dreams.
 It’s the essential bridge that will help you cross the turbulent waters till you have gained the skills you need to successfully grow your business on your own.